hoangduytran/blender-manual/manual/advanced/command_line/arguments.rst

    Force opening with borders.

 ``-W``, ``--window-fullscreen``
-   Force opening in fullscreen mode.
+   Force opening in full-screen mode.

 ``-p``, ``--window-geometry`` ``<sx>`` ``<sy>`` ``<w>`` ``<h>`` Open with lower left corner at ``<sx>``, ``<sy>`` and width and height as ``<w>``, ``<h>``.